-To give the most effective endorsement, you need to know as much information about the job as possible and the background of the person you’ll be speaking with.
+To give the most effective endorsement in a job reference call, you need to know as much information about the job as possible and the background of the person you’ll be speaking with.
 Make sure you fully understand the following:

 - Job details and related experience and accomplishments

-Ask the person who requested the reference for the job description and a brief write up of how their experience, accomplishments and skills fit the bill.
+Ask the person who requested the reference for the job description.
+Also, have them prepare a brief write up of how their experience, accomplishments, and skills fit the bill.
 Have them explain what differentiates them from other job candidates for the position.